Mineral Fuels, Oils from Sri Lanka Tariff: 10% (2026)

 The United States imports substantial quantities of mineral fuels, oils from Sri Lanka, with approximately $3.5B in total bilateral trade.

-The current tariff framework for mineral fuels, oils from Sri Lanka reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for mineral fuels, oils from Sri Lanka reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Mineral Fuels, Oils (HTS Chapter 27) carry an average MFN duty rate of 0.5% in addition to the Section 122 tariff.
+Mineral Fuels, Oils (HTS Chapter 27) carry an average MFN duty rate of 0.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Sri Lanka.

 Key products in HTS Chapter 27 imported from Sri Lanka include Crude petroleum, Natural gas, Coal, Gasoline, Diesel fuel, and Jet fuel.